 When teeth are lost and not replaced, eating, speaking and aesthetics can be compromised.
 When tooth replacement is delayed too long, the shape of your face can begin to change, you can develop jaw joint disorders and your ability to chew can be impacted.
 This can lead to poor nutrition and force other teeth to drift out of position causing tooth decay, gum diseases and other oral health issues.

-If you are missing a tooth or teeth, whether due to dental disease, an accident or poor oral health, we may be able to fill the space(s) with a dental bridge.
-Dental bridges replace missing teeth with one or more artificial teeth.
+If you are missing a single tooth or multiple teeth, whether due to dental disease, an accident, or poor oral health, we may be able to fill the space(s) with a dental bridge.
+Dental bridges, also known as tooth bridges, replace missing teeth with one or more artificial teeth.
 In the past, these bridges were made from metal or porcelain fused to metal; but with the introduction of newer, stronger ceramic materials, we now have additional options when selecting the materials used in the fabrication of a bridge.
-Dental bridges last an average of five to ten years but could last a lifetime if you maintain good oral hygiene and come in for regular check-ups.
+Dental bridges, including single tooth bridges, can last an average of five to ten years but could last a lifetime if you maintain good oral hygiene and come in for regular check-ups.

 First, we will take an impression of the missing tooth or teeth, the abutment teeth (i.e., the teeth that neighbour the missing tooth or teeth that will be used to support the bridge), and the surrounding area of the jaw and gums.